Unsupervised Discovery of Object-Centric Neural Fields: Related Works

+\myparagraph{Unsupervised 3D object discovery.} \rebuttal{To capture the 3D nature of scenes and objects, recent works have explored learning 3D-aware representations from point clouds~\citep{wang2022spatially}, videos~\citep{henderson2020unsupervised}, and multi-view images of either single scenes~\citep{ONeRF} or large datasets for generalization~\citep{eslami2018neural,chen2020learning,OSRT}.
+More recent research focuses on inferring object-centric factorized scene representations from single images~\citep{ObSuRF,uORF,COLF}.
+Among these, \citet{uORF} proposed a method for the unsupervised discovery of object radiance fields (uORF) from single images.
+Follow-up works~\citep{COLF} improved rendering efficiency by replacing NeRF with light fields~\citep{LFN} or enhanced segmentation accuracy through bi-level query optimization~\citep{BO-QSA}.
+However, these representations often lack translation invariance, which limits their robustness and generalization capabilities.
+In this work, we address this limitation by incorporating translation invariance, resulting in significant improvements in both generalization and sample efficiency.
+For a more comprehensive review of related methods, we refer readers to~\citet{villa2024unsupervised}.}

-\myparagraph{Object-Centric 3D Reconstruction.} Decomposing visual scenes on an object-by-object basis and estimating their semantic/geometric attributes has been explored in several recent works~\citep{wu2017neural,yao20183d,kundu20183d,ost2020neuralscenegraphs}.
-Some approaches, like AutoRF~\citep{AutoRF}, successfully reconstruct specific objects (\eg, cars) from annotated images.
+\myparagraph{Object-centric 3D reconstruction.} Decomposing visual scenes on an object-by-object basis and estimating their semantic/geometric attributes has been explored in several recent works~\citep{wu2017neural,yao20183d,kundu20183d,ost2020neuralscenegraphs}.
+Some approaches, such as AutoRF~\citep{AutoRF}, successfully reconstruct specific objects (\eg, cars) from annotated images.
 Others decompose visual scenes into the background and individual objects represented by neural fields~\citep{yang2021learning,wu2022object}.
-Our work differs as it emphasizes unsupervised learning.
-Another line of recent work focuses on lifting 2D segmentation to reconstructed 3D scenes, such as \citet{NerF-SOS,SAGA,SA3D}.
+Our work differs because of its emphasis on unsupervised learning.
+Another line of recent work focuses on lifting 2D segmentation to reconstructed 3D scenes~\citep{NeRF-SOS,SAGA,SA3D}.
 In contrast, our work aims at single-image inference, whereas these studies concentrate on multi-view reconstruction.

-\myparagraph{Generative Neural Fields.} Neural fields have revolutionized 3D scene modeling.
-Early works have shown promising geometry representations~\citep{sitzmann2019scene,park2019deepsdf}.
-The seminal work by \citet{NeRF} on neural radiance fields has opened up a burst of research on neural fields.
-We refer readers to recent survey papers~\citep{tewari2020state,xie2022neural} for a comprehensive overview.
-Particularly, compositional generative neural fields such as GIRAFFE~\citep{GIRAFFE} and others~\citep{blockgan,blobgan3d} also allow learning object representations from image collections.
+\myparagraph{Generative neural fields.} Neural fields have revolutionized 3D scene modeling.
+Early works have shown promising geometric representations~\citep{sitzmann2019scene,park2019deepsdf}.
+The seminal work on neural radiance fields~\citep{NeRF} has opened up a burst of research on neural fields.
+We refer the reader to recent survey papers~\citep{tewari2020state,xie2022neural} for a comprehensive overview.
+In particular, compositional generative neural fields such as GIRAFFE~\citep{GIRAFFE} and others~\citep{blockgan,blobgan3d} also allow learning object representations from image collections.
 Yet, they target unconditional generation and cannot tackle inference.